tegola-project-2022-23/optimising-ospf/README.md

 Files within `testing-ipynb` are self-contained and can be run using PyCharm or similar Jupyter notebook interpreters.
 `main.py` - This file can be executed using `python main.py` in the working directory of the `src` folder.
 Output of the program will be printed to console.
 `History.py` - This file can be executed using `python History.py` in the working directory of the `src` folder.
 Output of the program will be printed to console.

+Code repository is available on Github at https://github.com/tegola-project-2022-23/optimising-ospf